 “Why do you always sing sad songs?”
-Ishwar asks his sister, Sita in Subarnarekha.
+Ishwar asks his sister Sita in Subarnarekha.
 “It is almost as if there is nothing in this world beyond pain and suffering.”

 When art stems from lived experiences, it must be truthful.
 And truth is seldom under the compulsion to have a happy ending.
 Cinema, for Ritwik Ghatak, was not a medium of ‘storytelling’, but the strongest way he could reach out to the masses.
 Talking about his shift from theatre to film, he once said, “We used to give open-air performances where we could rouse and inspire an audience of four or five thousand.
 But, when I thought of cinema, I thought of the million minds that I could reach at the same time.
 This is how I came into films, not because I wanted to make films.
 Tomorrow, if I find a better medium, I’ll abandon films.”
 Ghatak chronicled the partition like few others – the refugee crisis and the rootlessness of a people affected him deeply, on a personal level.
 He spent his childhood in East Bengal, amid green meadows and songs of boatmen.
 His characters, too, feel suffocated in the city, searching for a lost childhood and a home – suddenly a new country they can perhaps never return to.
 His films thus leave us with a sense of emptiness, giving us a feel of what it is like to not ‘belong’ – there is poverty and suffering, there is struggle.
 Yet, sometimes, there is hope.
 Sometimes, there is love.
 And wrapping it all up, there is music.

 Shaktipada Rajguru’s tragic tale of a family uprooted by the partition and struggling to live a decent life in new circumstances is immortalized by Ghatak’s Meghe Dhaka Tara.
 The pain of Nita (Supriya Choudhury), the protagonist and one of the three strongest women characters of the partition trilogy, is felt the most – the struggling refugee woman who sacrifices her life and love for the rest of her family.
 The only person in the family who understands her is her elder brother, Shankar (Anil Chatterjee).
 An aspiring singer, Shankar is not an earning member of the family and spends his days practicing on the riverbank.
-Much of the film’s songs (music by Jyotirindra Moitra) are by Shankar – compositions in Indian classical to which Pandit A. T. Kanan, renowned vocalist of the Kirana gharana, lends his voice.
+Most of the film’s songs (music by Jyotirindra Moitra) are by Shankar – compositions in Indian classical to which Pandit A. T. Kanan, renowned vocalist of the Kirana gharana, lends his voice.
 The film begins with, and is punctuated by brief, calming aalaps.
-Shankar’s respite is his music, which seems to run in a parallel world of its own, trying to drown the clutter of their suffocating existence.
+Shankar’s respite is his music, which seems to run in a parallel world of its own, in an attempt to drown the clutter of their suffocating existence.
 Shankar is looked down upon by his family because he doesn’t contribute to the family income – his dreams of becoming a vocalist are not appreciated by anyone in the family except Nita.
-While the chhota khayal ‘Jai Maata’ captures his carefree self that he maintains as an exterior, ‘Dukha Daridra Dur Kijiye’, that he sits down to sing at night, conveys his deeper sadness and helplessness.
+While the chhota khayal ‘Jai Maata’ captures the carefree self that he maintains as an exterior, ‘Dukha Daridra Dur Kijiye’, that he sits down to sing one night, conveys his deeper sadness and helplessness.

 Towards the end of the film, when Shankar returns to his home after making a name for himself as a celebrated musician, he sings ‘Lagi Lagan Pati Sakhi Sang’.
 This return is one of personal victory, as it can be called – the neighbourhood where he had spent his formative years being considered a failure now looks up to him as a celebrity, young boys run up to him to ask for his autograph.
 The composition in Hamsadhwani – a raga commonly associated with happiness and joy, thus comes naturally to him.
 He walks past the same riverbank where he had spent days practicing, but now there is confidence, a distinct change in the way he sings.
 This version of the khayal, sung beautifully by Pandit A. T. Kanan and enhanced by Anil Chatterjee’s acting on screen, remains unforgettable.
 It is a song of happiness and homecoming, before yet another tragedy hits the family.